-The answer is probably somewhere in between.
-Whatever happens, though, embedded in the last two years of AI hype is an important lesson for companies that are considering new and emerging technologies: It’s not necessarily that companies should be more cautious or conservative about investing in new solutions; rather, it’s that they should be more strategic.
+Whatever happens, embedded in the last few years of AI hype is an important lesson for companies that are considering new and emerging technologies: It’s not necessarily that companies should be more cautious or conservative about investing in new solutions; rather, it’s that they need to be more strategic.

-Many point to Gartner’s hype cycle as proof that AI is over hyped.
-But the final stage of the famed model — following the “Peak of Inflated Expectations” and the “Trough of Disillusionment” — is often overlooked: The so-called “Plateau of Productivity” is full of sustained and practical benefits.
+Even with whopping quantities of money flowing, many point to Gartner’s hype cycle as proof that AI is over hyped.
+But the final stage of the famed model, following the “Peak of Inflated Expectations” and the “Trough of Disillusionment,” is often overlooked: The so-called “Plateau of Productivity” is full of sustained and practical benefits.

 For companies that are worried about an AI bust, the question isn’t how to avoid it, but rather how to prepare for it by hastening the journey to the promised land that is the “Plateau of Productivity.”
 Because value from AI will largely be found in projects with standardized processes using familiar AI techniques, Gartner in its most recent Hype Cycle update recommended that AI leaders look at composite AI techniques.